PraveenRajAyyappan/Opensouce_Digital_and_Analog_Setup/README.md

 Note: The point of not presenting a seperate Digital setup is that setting up an Analog infrastructure after building Digital is very simple.
 It matter of just downloading certain tools.

-However, if an individual only need analog then it is quite different from the process of analog.
-Because, the open_pdks adn shy130A comes with the pdk installation in digital setup, but we need to install it seperately in the case og Analog setup.
+However, if an individual only need analog then it is quite different from the process of Digital installation.
+Because, the open_pdks and sky130A comes with the pdk installation in digital setup, but we need to install it seperately in the case og Analog setup.